The GTA Academy

 To accommodate as many students as possible, we rotate the day of the week on which the GTA Academy is held each year.

-The year, the academy will meet about once a month, usually on Wednesdays, from 4:30 - 6:30 PM, five times during the fall semester and four times in spring semester.
+This year, the academy will meet about once a month, on Tuesdays, from 4:30 - 6:30 PM, five times during the fall semester and four times in spring semester.
 Dinner will be served.

 Applying for the GTA Academy

 All graduate students are encouraged to apply, though graduate students who currently have, have had, or will have a teaching assistantship will receive priority.
 In addition to completing the application form, students are required to have their graduate program director or chair send an e-mail to the Dean of the School of Interdisciplinary and Graduate Studies, Dr. Beth Boehm (firstname.lastname@example.org), indicating approval of the student’s participation in the academy.

 Participation in the Graduate Teaching Academy will be limited and competitive, with priority given to a disciplinary diversity of participants.
 GTAs who are accepted into the academy and attend at least 7 of 9 sessions will receive a Graduate Teaching Academy certificate and be able to apply for travel funds for professional development.

 If you have any questions about the application process, please contact Yvette Stith at email@example.com or 502-852-3104 or Dr. Michelle Rodems at firstname.lastname@example.org or 502-852-3110.

 2014-2015 Application Process